asimwe1/rust_chatapp/README.md

 To test Rocket, simply run `./scripts/test.sh` from the root of the source tree.
 This will build and test the `core`, `codegen`, and `contrib` libraries as well as all of the examples.
 This is the script that gets run by Travis CI.
+To test a crate individually, run `cargo test --all-features`.

 ### Core